Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 Critical insight: A strategy that shows steady, modest profits with controlled drawdowns often outperforms systems with higher returns but greater volatility.

-Use platforms like TradingView or MetaTrader for initial backtesting.
+Use platforms like TradingView or third-party platform for initial backtesting.
 Understand that real trading involves slippage, spreads, and execution delays that backtests don't capture.

 How ITA Traders Use Moving Average Crossovers with Institutional Discipline